Warmer. Burning. Epidemic-challenged. Expensive. The California Dream has become the California Compromise.

 “The science couldn’t be any clearer on this point.
 The links between warming temperatures and these wildfires are clear,” Cobb said.
 “This is going to get a lot worse. . . .
 I know that challenges the imagination.”

-The fire fallout and the coronavirus outbreak, which has killed 14,000 people in California, have provided a kind of CT-scan view of the state and its many inequities.
+The fire fallout and the coronavirus pandemic, which has killed 14,000 people in California, have provided a kind of CT-scan view of the state and its many inequities.

-Accounting for 61 percent of cases, Latinos comprise the vast majority of the coronavirus victims, an infection rate disproportionately high given that they make up just 35 percent of the overall state population.
+Latinos account for 61 percent of coronavirus cases, an infection rate disproportionately high given that they make up just 35 percent of the overall state population.
 Many are the “essential workers” serving food, picking crops and living lives that are not privileged enough to take refuge in the safety of telecommuting.

 During the summer, the novel coronavirus and wildfires have revealed much for Californians: who stays safe from fire and disease, who keeps their jobs, who waits at home for a shrinking benefits check, and who has a soft-landing evacuation site or a hard shelter bed.

 This is the debit side of the California Compromise.
-It is an economy, the world’s fifth largest, that is built by government policy and private enterprise to favor the skilled in Silicon Valley, Hollywood and the wealthy everywhere else.
+It is an economy, the world’s fifth largest, that is built by government policy and private enterprise to favor the skilled in Silicon Valley and Hollywood and the wealthy everywhere else.
 The rest of California is increasingly a service economy that pays a far larger share of its income in taxes and on housing and food.

 Median income in the state is $75,277.
 The median home price in San Francisco is $1.3 million, nearly twice that of Los Angeles.
 The state government is doing next to nothing to close the gap.